 • Cut it as thinly as possible across the fibers (the ideal thickness should be like a piece of paper).

-• Stir the slices of the "white root" with the salt and leave in a bowl for one hour, stirring from time to time.
+• Mix the white root slices with salt and leave in a bowl for one hour, stirring occasionally.

 • Place the slices on a clean towel or paper towel to remove some of the excess moisture before transferring them to a sterilized jar or container that has a tightly fitting lid.